iSimpp/Roblox-Bot-Pls-Donate/README.md

 ## Usage

-1. Import the required modules: `sys`, `pyautogui`, `requests`, and `pyscreeze`.
+1. Import the required modules: `sys`, `pyautogui`, `requests`, `pyscreeze` and `discord_webhook`.
-2. Set the `url` variable to the API endpoint, which in this case is 'https://api.quotable.io/random'.
+3. Set the `url` variable to the API endpoint, which in this case is 'https://api.quotable.io/random'.
-3. Set the `image_to_detect` variable to the file path of the image you want to detect on the screen.
+4. Set the `image_to_detect` variable to the file path of the image you want to detect on the screen.
-4. Set the `confidence_threshold` variable to the minimum confidence level (between 0 and 1) required for image matching.
+5. Set the `confidence_threshold` variable to the minimum confidence level (between 0 and 1) required for image matching.
-5. Run an infinite loop using `while True` to continuously perform the following tasks:
+6. Run an infinite loop using `while True` to continuously perform the following tasks:
    - Send a GET request to the API using `requests.get(url)`.
    - If the response status code is 200 (indicating a successful request), extract the quote content from the response JSON.
    - Use `pyscreeze.locateAll` to detect the specified image on the screen with the defined confidence threshold.